pyiron/executorlib/README.md

 ```

 ## Changelog
+### 0.4.0
+* Update test coverage calculation.
+* Add `flux-framework` integration.
+* Change interface to be compatible to `concurrent.futures.Executor` - not backwards compatible.

 ### 0.3.0
 * Support subtasks with multiple MPI ranks.
 * Close communication socket when closing the `pympipool.Pool`.